Skip to content Skip to footer

-Unforgettable Writing and Life Lessons Learned From Making Embroidered Wall Hangings
+4 Unforgettable Writing and Life Lessons Learned From Making Embroidered Wall Hangings

-For as long as I can remember, I have been a firm believer in the benefits of having a hobby and I’m lucky to have found a pastime that not only gives me creative satisfaction but also teaches me important life lessons, enabling me to shine in my career.
+For as long as I can remember, I have been a firm believer in the benefits of having a hobby, and I’m lucky to have found a pastime that not only gives me creative satisfaction but also teaches me important life lessons, enabling me to shine in my career.
+As surprising as it may sound, embroidering has made me a better writer.

-What Is Embroidery?
+What Is An Embroidery?

-The term ‘Embroidery’ is derived from the French word ‘broderie’ meaning embellishment.
+The term ‘Embroidery’ is derived from the French word ‘broderie’, meaning embellishment.

 According to Greek mythology, Goddess Athena was exceptionally skilled in weaving and embroidery, and it was she who was challenged to a competition by a mere mortal, a maiden named Arachne.

-Interestingly, embroidery is a great art form for kids too as it strengthens hand-eye coordination, promotes creativity, improves concentration, and teaches them essential life skills like patience and hard work.
+Interestingly, embroidery is a great art form for kids too, as it strengthens hand-eye coordination, promotes creativity, improves concentration, and teaches them essential life skills like patience and hard work.

 Different Styles of Embroidery